Umer-Khan-00000/Form.github.io/README.md

 # Form.github.io
-Made A Form Regarding A Website.
+Made A Form for any application purposes.